 Any field with Need M or Need N in system information shall be interpreted as Need R.

+The need code used within a CondX definition only applies for the case (part of the condition) where it is defined: A condition may have different need codes for different parts of the condition.
+In particular, the CondX definition may contain the following "otherwise the field is absent" parts:

+- "Otherwise, the field is absent": The field is not relevant or should not be configured when this part of the condition applies.
+In particular, the UE behaviour is not defined when the field is configured via another part of the condition and is reconfigured to this part of the condition.
+A need code is not provided when the transition from another part of the condition to this part of the condition is not supported, when the field clearly is a one-shot or there is no difference whether UE maintains or releases the value (e.g., in case the field is mandatory present according to the other part of the condition).

+- "Otherwise, the field is absent, Need R": The field is released if absent when this part of the condition applies.
+This handles UE behaviour in case the field is configured via another part of the condition and this part of the condition applies (which means that network can assume UE releases the field if this part of the condition is valid).

+- "Otherwise, the field is absent, Need M": The UE retains the field if it was already configured when this part of the condition applies.
+This means the network cannot release the field , but UE retains the previously configured value.

+Use of different Need codes in different parts of a condition should be avoided.

 For downlink messages, the need codes, conditions and ASN.1 defaults specified for a particular (child) field only apply in case the (parent) field including the particular field is present.
 Thus, if the parent is absent the UE shall not release the field unless the absence of the parent field implies that.

 For (parent) fields without need codes in downlink messages, if the parent field is absent, UE shall follow the need codes of the child fields.
 Thus, if parent field is absent, the need code of each child field is followed (i.e. Need R child fields are released, Need M child fields are not modified and the actions for Need S child fields depend on the specified conditions of each field).
 Examples of (parent) fields in downlink messages without need codes where this rule applies are: